This Land Is Mine (film): Plot

 Regarding it as a matter for the civilian courts, the Germans expect Albert to be condemned.
 When in his defense he starts an impassioned plea for resistance, the prosecutor requests an adjournment.
 That night, von Keller comes to his cell and offers a deal: If he will keep quiet next day, new forged evidence will acquit him.
-To emphasize the point, in the morning the 10 hostages (including his friend Professor Sorel) are shot beneath his window.
+To emphasize the point, in the morning the remaining hostages (including his friend Professor Sorel) are shot beneath his window.
 Back in court, Albert is all the more eloquent in the cause of liberty and the jurors proclaim him innocent.
 Freed and back in his schoolroom, with a proud Louise by his side, he is reading to the boys the Declaration of the Rights of Man and of the Citizen when German soldiers come to take him away.
+As the Germans come to arrest him, Albert passes the book to Louise, who continues reading.